fonkamloic/College-student-dashboard/README.md

 # College-student-dashoard
-a dashboard which give the student through a well defined intuitive interface   all necessary infromation about his university life and this dashboard also acts as an interface between the student and the university
+A student project web app which aim to provide, through an interactive dashboard, a well defined interface between the student and it's university.This in the view to make the interaction between students and the rest of it's unversity environment and vice versa.